MercedezCM/WebSource/starter-academic-master_v2/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Ph.D.
 Candidate in Public Policy and Political Economy at the University of Texas at Dallas.
 I earned a Master of Science in Applied Economics from the University of Illinois at Urbana-Champaign (UIUC) with the support of the Fulbright grant.
-Before graduating from UIUC, I received a bachelor's degree in economics from the Pontificia Universidad Católica del Perú and worked as an assistant researcher in the Grupo de Analisis para el Desarrollo (GRADE).
+Before graduating from UIUC, I received a bachelor’s degree in Economics from the Pontificia Universidad Católica del Perú and worked as an assistant researcher in the Grupo de Análisis para el Desarrollo.
 I have co-authored articles published in the Journal of World Development, the Journal of Development Studies, the Journal of Applied Geography, and the Journal of Defence and Peace Economics.
-My research interests focus on gender-sensitive policies, rural development, peace and conflict studies, and poverty reduction strategies in Latin America.
+My research interests focus on gender-sensitive policies, development studies, peace and conflict studies, and poverty reduction policies for Latin America.
+My teaching portfolio includes courses such as Latin American political economy, comparative politics of Latin America, and economic development in Latin America.